Our Foundational Call:

 The Congregational Leader is assisted by four Council Members.
 Their responsibility is to help the Congregation live out its mission.

-Members of the Leadership Team for the Congregation of the Sisters of Charity of the Incarnate Word, Houston, (pictured from left to right) Sister Mary Patricia Driscoll, General Councilor; Sister Rose Scanlan, General Secretary; Sister Alice Mary Buckley, Assistant Congregational Leader and General Councilor; Sister Christina Murphy, General Councilor; Sister Kevin Keating, Congregational Leader; and Sister Elizabeth Ann Hayes, General Treasurer and General Councilor.
+Members of the Leadership Team for the Congregation of the Sisters of Charity of the Incarnate Word, Houston, (pictured from left to right) Sister Mary Patricia Driscoll, General Councilor; Sister Rose Scanlan, General Secretary; Sister Alice Mary Buckley, Assistant Congregational Leader and General Councilor; Sister Christina Murphy, General Councilor; Sister Kevina Keating, Congregational Leader; and Sister Elizabeth Ann Hayes, General Treasurer and General Councilor.

 In the beginning… there was a Call.